Jo Ann Hardesty

-Jo Ann A. Hardesty (formely Bowman, born October 15, 1957) is an American Democratic politician in the U.S. state of Oregon who served as a Portland City commissioner from 2019 to 2022.
+Jo Ann A. Hardesty (formerly Bowman, born October 15, 1957) is an American Democratic politician in the U.S. state of Oregon who served as a Portland City commissioner from 2019 to 2022.
 She previously served in the Oregon House of Representatives from 1995 until 2001.

-Hardesty was the first African American woman and first woman of color to serve on the council.
+Hardesty was the first African American woman and first minority woman to serve on the council.
 A longtime activist for racial justice and other progressive policy issues, she is well known as an advocate for police reform and defunding.
 In 2021, Portland Police Bureau's internal investigation concluded their officers leaked a false accusation that she was responsible for a hit and run in an act of retaliation.
 Hardesty faced several controversies during her tenure in office, such as her handling of personal credit card debt, vacation time, and placing a call to 9-1-1 over a dispute with a Lyft driver.

 Hardesty stood for the November 2022 election runoff to serve a second term, but lost the seat to challenger Rene Gonzalez.

 Early life and education

-Hardesty was born and raised in Baltimore, Maryland as one of 10 children born to her longshoreman father and stay-at-home mother.
+Hardesty was born and raised in Baltimore, Maryland, as one of 10 children born to her longshoreman father and stay-at-home mother.
 She graduated from Edmondson-Westside High School and earned an Associate of Arts degree in business and accounting from the Baltimore City Community College.